How to Find Good Tenants

 Employment History:

-We’ve found that applicant with long periods of time with their employer(s) make for good tenants and an indicator of steady finances.
+Applicants with long periods of time with their employer(s) are good tenants and indicate steady finances.
 People that switch constantly from one job to the next can become unstable and have issues with making on-time payments.

-During an internal audit conducted many years ago, we discovered with people we filed evictions, that they had a common situation – job histories of less than one year at their current employer.
+During an internal audit of tenant files we discovered that people we filed evictions on had a common situation – job histories of less than one year with current employers.
 They made enough income to afford the rent and qualify, but eventually lost their job for unknown reasons and had to be evicted.
 After discovering this, we adjusted our qualification criteria to require a minimum one year of employment history with their current employer.
 This change significantly reduced evictions.

 Credit History:

 Qualifying tenant prospects based on credit score and history is subjective.
 Depending on the type of rental (house vs apartment) and location, you’ll come across a wide range of differences.
-On apartments it’s not uncommon to come across people with no credit score, because they never use credit and have no history.
-In our opinion this is not necessarily a disqualifier, but for the credit bureaus it doesn’t work.
+On apartments it’s not uncommon to come across people with no credit score, because they don’t use credit.
+In our opinion this is not necessarily a disqualifier, but for the credit bureaus they can’t determine a score as no history exists.

 In general a minimum score of between 600-650 is reasonable.
-If you have challenges with applicants having lower scores, review their credit history closer to see if there’s special circumstances that can be explained and request a letter of explanation that’s kept on file.
-Depending on local laws, you may be able to charge a higher security deposit as insurance against payment default.
+If you have challenges with applicants having lower scores, review their credit history closer to see if there’s special circumstances that can be explained and request a letter of explanation.
+Depending on local laws, you may be able to charge higher security deposits as insurance against payment default.

-One of the red flags we look for when reviewing applicant credit history is late payment notations for a variety of different items (credit card, car payment, medical bills, cable, etc.) and especially utility bills.
+One red flags on credit is late payment notations for a variety of different items (credit card, car payment, medical bills, cable, etc.) and especially utility bills.
 Late utility bills are a bad sign and we typically disqualify people that have a history of not paying their utilities.

 Protect Your Credit for Apartment Investing